vmware/terraform-provider-hcx/docs/resources/service_mesh.md

   Defaults to `10000`.
 * `service` - (Required) The list of HCX services.
 (Services selected here must be part of the compute profiles selected).
-* `force_delete` - (Optional) Enable or disable force delete of the service mesh.
-Sometimes needed when site pairing is not connected anymore.
+* `force_delete` - (Optional) Force delete of the service mesh.
+  Sometimes needed when site pairing is no longer connected.
 * `nb_appliances` - (Optional) The number of Network Extension appliances to deploy.
 Defaults to `1`.